-- The projection image gets darker or starts to deteriorate. - The lamp warning light 🌣 is red, flashing red, or flashing orange. - The message LAMP REPLACE appears on the screen when the lamp comes on (after about 900 hours of use).
+- The projected image gets darker or starts to deteriorate. - The 1, 1 lamp warning light is red, flashing red, or flashing orange. - The message LAMP REPLACE appears on the screen when the lamp comes on (after about 900 hours of use).
 To maintain projector brightness and image quality, replace the lamp as soon as possible.